mmirudeea/website/website/tutorial/embassy/index.md

 :::

-After your program is compiled, you will have to identify the path to the binary, which can vary depending on your target architecture and build flags.
+After your program is compiled, you will have to identify the path to the binary, which can vary depending on your target architecture and build options.
 For example, the binary for a debug build compiled for the RP2350 will be located in `target/thumbv8m.main-none-eabihf/debug/`, while a release build for the RP2040 will generate a binary in `target/thumbv6m-none-eabi/release/`.

 <Tabs>
     <TabItem value="flashing_pico2" label="Raspberry Pi Pico 2" default>